 Lock down your VPN

 A virtual private network (VPN) enables employees to connect to the corporate network even if they are not in the office; VPNs are particularly important if employees are using a public WiFi network.
 We recommend every business leverage a VPN, and to add MFA on top of the VPN.
-MFA helps ensure employees are who they say they are before even gaining access to the corporate network, which extends the corporate security parameter no matter where your employees are working from.
+MFA helps ensure employees are who they say they are before even gaining access to the corporate network, which extends the corporate security perimeter no matter where your employees are working from.
 Biometrics can make authentication on VPN seamless, so employees can get logged into their work quickly.

 Protect your workstation